Shots In The Dark

 ...is to wrap yourself in the cloak of patriotism by saying that any criticism of the war is a criticism of the soldiers.

-Funnily enough, that's what Dick Cheney did in
+Funnily enough, that's what Dick Cheney did in his speech yesterday.

 For example: